 What are the risks?

 According to clinical studies, complications arising from LASIK are extremely rare.
 Millions of people have undergone the procedure without any problems.

-On rare occasions, LASIK complications may include dry eye, complications with the corneal flap, poor night vision and over- or under-correction.
+LASIK complications may include dry eye, complications with the corneal flap, poor night vision and over- or under-correction.
 At OCC, we make sure to discuss all of the potential risks with you prior to the operation.
 To ensure your safety, you are advised to receive LASIK under the care of an experienced eye surgeon with an excellent track record of minimal patient complications.
-In fact, this is one of the advantages of undergoing the procedure at OCC.
-Our surgeons are some of the most skilled in the region and strive to provide each patient with quality medical care that focuses on safety and optimal surgical outcomes.
+In fact, this is one of the advantages of undergoing the procedure at Ophthalmic Consultants of Connecticut.
+Our LASIK surgeons are some of the most skilled in the region and strive to provide each patient with quality medical care that focuses on safety and optimal surgical outcomes.

 What will my recovery be like?

 Individuals who undergo LASIK at OCC are usually able to achieve improved vision within 24 to 48 hours after the procedure.
 You may resume your day-to-day activities at this time.
 Patients with severe refractive errors may recover more slowly.
 Just like with any procedure, some patients may recover more quickly than others.
 In general, our OCC LASIK patients notice dramatic visual improvements within a few days.